CCInc/3d-ml/README.md

 conda create -n 3dml -y python=3.9
 conda activate 3dml

-# For GPU support
+# For GPU support see https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html for CUDA toolkit installation instructions
-nvidia-smi # To make sure you have drivers and CUDA installed, also gives your CUDA version
+nvcc --version # To make sure you have the CUDA toolkit installed.
+Your PyTorch CUDA version must match your nvcc version.

 # Install pytorch
 # Pick a compatible combination of pytorch and cuda version from https://pytorch.org/